5 Things to Check Before Buying a CNC Machine

 • Machines track their spindle hours and on-time hours separately.

-• Low spindle hours but high on-time could mean a lot of idling — not necessarily a bad thing, but worth investigating.
+• Low spindle hours but high on-time could mean a lot of idling — not necessarily bad, but worth checking.

 • Look for balanced usage.